-According to Bayesian epistemology, the epistemically rational agent updates her beliefs by conditionalization: that is, her posterior subjective probability after taking account of evidence X, p{new} , is to be set equal to her prior conditional probability $p{old}(\cdot/X)$.
-Bayesians can be challenged to provide a justification for their claim that conditionalization is recommended by rationality - whence the normative force of the injunction to conditionalize?
+According to Bayesian epistemology, the epistemically rational agent updates her beliefs by conditionalisation: that is, her posterior subjective probability after taking account of evidence X, p{new} , is to be set equal to her prior conditional probability $p{old}(\cdot|X)$.
+Bayesians can be challenged to provide a justification for their claim that conditionalisation is recommended by rationality - whence the normative force of the injunction to conditionalise?

-There are several existing justifications for conditionalization, but none directly addresses the idea that conditionalization will be epistemically rational if and only if it can reasonably be expected to lead to epistemically good outcomes.
-We apply the approach of cognitive decision theory to provide a justification for conditionalization using precisely that idea.
+There are several existing justifications for conditionalisation, but none directly addresses the idea that conditionalisation will be epistemically rational if and only if it can reasonably be expected to lead to epistemically good outcomes.
+We apply the approach of cognitive decision theory to provide a justification for conditionalisation using precisely that idea.
 We assign epistemic utility functions to epistemically rational agents; an agent's epistemic utility is to depend both upon the actual state of the world and on the agent's credence distribution over possible states.
-We prove that, under independently motivated conditions, conditionalization is the unique updating rule that maximizes expected epistemic utility.
+We prove that, under independently motivated conditions, conditionalisation is the unique updating rule that maximizes expected epistemic utility.

-1 Introduction: Justifying conditionalization
+1 Introduction: Justifying conditionalisation

-According to Bayesian orthodoxy, the ideal epistemic agent can be modeled as follows.
+According to Bayesian orthodoxy, the ideal epistemic agent can be modelled as follows.
 The agent contemplates a set Ω of possible worlds.
-At every time, the agent's epistemic state can be represented by a probability distribution p over Ω (that is, probabilism holds).
-A learning event occurs when, for some subset X of Ω , the agent learns that the actual world is a member of X. On learning this, the agent updates her probability distribution by conditionalization on X: that is, she sets $p{new}(\cdot) = p{old}(\cdot/X)$.
+At every time, the agent's epistemic state can be represented by a probability function p over Ω (that is, probabilism holds).
+A learning event occurs when, for some subset Xof Ω , the agent learns that the actual world is a member of X. On learning this, the agent updates her probability function by conditionalisation on X. That is, her new credence function is related to her old by where the conditional probability p(A|B) is defined by

 Hilary Greaves, Department of Philosophy, Rutgers University, 26 Nichol Avenue, New Brunswick, NJ 08901-2882, USA.
 Email: hgreaves@rci.rutgers.edu.
-David Wallace, Magdalen College, Oxford OX1 4AU, UK.
+David Wallace, Balliol College, Oxford OX1 3BJ, UK.
 Email: david.wallace@philosophy.ox.ac.uk.